awsdocs/amazon-ec2-user-guide-windows/doc_source/win-ami-config-fast-launch.md

 Amazon EC2 uses the `EC2FastLaunchServiceRolePolicy` managed policy to complete the following actions:
 + `cloudwatch:PutMetricData` – Post metric data associated with faster launching for EC2 Windows instances to the Amazon EC2 namespace\.
-+ `ec2:CreateLaunchTemplate` – Create a launch template for your faster launching\-enabled AMI\.
++ `ec2:CreateLaunchTemplate` – Create a launch template for your AMI with faster launching enabled\.
-+ `ec2:CreateSnapshot` – Create pre\-provisioned snapshots for your faster launching\-enabled AMI\.
++ `ec2:CreateSnapshot` – Create pre\-provisioned snapshots for your AMI with faster launching enabled\.
-+ `ec2:CreateTags` – Create tags for resources that are associated with launching and pre\-provisioning Windows instances for your faster launching\-enabled AMI\.
++ `ec2:CreateTags` – Create tags for resources that are associated with launching and pre\-provisioning Windows instances for your AMI with faster launching enabled\.
 + `ec2:DeleteSnapshots` – Delete all associated pre\-provisioned snapshots if faster launching for EC2 Windows instances is turned off for a previously enabled AMI\.
 + `ec2:DescribeImages` – Describe images for all resources\.
 + `ec2:DescribeInstanceAttribute` – Describe instance attributes for all resources\.